 Keep the CO2 extinguisher and sand basket nearby for fire emergencies.

 Some come in the shape of pistols while others look like acetylene torches.
 The machine size is dependent on the project size.

 The gun may be air or water cooled.
 Air-cooled guns use two hundred amps or less and are also easy to manipulate in little areas.
 The air-cooled is the typical type the home MIG welder uses.

 Eliminate inflammable material and look for a good welding surface.
-Even though you can put a ground connection on the piece you are welding; many shops have large metal work benches where the ground gets hooked up to.
+Even though you can put a ground connection by one of the best welding ground clamps on the piece you are welding; many shops have large metal work benches where the ground gets hooked up to.

 In case there are other present people, set the welding curtains up around your area of work.
 This will protect against UV damage.

 Use the same wire as the surface you are welding.
 For instance, in case you are welding stainless steel, employ the stainless steel wire.

 When it comes to steel welding, there exist two major wire types.
 There is an all-purpose wire that is the commonest economically.
 There is also a steel wire of high quality that bears the design for welding on dirty and rusty steel.

 There is another wire that does not need shielding.
 It is perfect for welding rusty or painted materials and in high winds.

 Vary the wire diameter based on the metal’s thickness you are welding.
 Employ a thin wire for metals that are thin and a thicker wire for thick metals.
 You might require a giant machine for dense metals.